 "The pilot project really turned out to be really great for us as a family, from the installation and setup, and then the follow-up,” says Fetsko.

-To learn more about this and other exciting energy-efficiency projects check out Idea Power from Southern Company.
+Learn more about exciting energy-efficiency projects from Southern Company.